Optimal Chebyshev Smoothers and One-sided V-cycles: High Order Results

 \subsection{Navier-Stokes}

-Results for the 1568 and 67 pebble cases are shown in \cref{fig:pb1568-results} and \cref{fig:pb67-results}, respectively \footnote{ 146 pebble results are shown in the supplementary material, \cref{fig:pb146-results}.
-Additional plots showing a break down of the coarse grid solve timings are included in the supplementary material, \cref{fig:pb146-results-crs}, \cref{fig:pb1568-results-crs}, and \cref{fig:pb67-results-crs}. } .
+Results for the 1568 and 67 pebble cases are shown in \cref{fig:pb1568-results} and \cref{fig:pb67-results}, respectively \footnote{ Results for the 146 pebble case are shown in \cref{fig:pb146-results}. } .
 Since the 4th and optimized 4th-kind Chebyshev smoothers are comparable to the 1st-kind Chebyshev smoother with optimized $\lambda_{min}$ as shown in \cref{sec:kershaw-results}, this smoother is omitted from these cases.

 The lowest time to solution for the 1568 pebble case is achieved using $4^{th}$-Cheb, ASM(12,0), \cref{tab:fastest_solver_nekrs}. \cref{fig:pb1568-results}d,g shows that the number of matrix-vector products remains nearly constant with respect to the order, yielding a lower time to solution by minimizing the coarse grid cost.
 The performance of the 1st-kind Chebyshev smoother, however, plateaus around $k=3, \tilde k = 6$, especially for the Schwarz-based smoothers, see \cref{fig:pb1568-results}g,h.
-Although some improvement is observed through the use of the half V-cycle, an additional benefit is observed by using the alternate Chebyshev smoothers from Lottes's work \cite{lottes2022optimal}.
+Although some improvement is observed through the use of the one-sided V-cycle, an additional benefit is observed by using the alternate Chebyshev smoothers from Lottes's work \cite{lottes2022optimal}.
 Without the added benefit of the one-sided V-cycle, the fastest solver for this case yields a 17\% speedup over the default.
-However, enabling this half V-cycle approach further increases the solver performance to a 27\% speedup over the default solver (\cref{tab:fastest_solver_nekrs}).
+However, enabling this one-sided V-cycle approach further increases the solver performance to a 27\% speedup over the default solver (\cref{tab:fastest_solver_nekrs}).